Guchito/React-Tic-Tac-Toe/README.md

 This is a basic implementation of the classic Tic Tac Toe game, where two players, X and O, take turns marking a square on a 3x3 grid.
 The first player to get three in a row (horizontally, vertically, or diagonally) wins the game.

+## Try it live
+To try the game on your browser, click [Here!](https://react-toe-tac-tic.netlify.app/)

 ## Gameplay

 * The game starts with an empty grid.